Anne Marie Baylouny, Ph.D. - Department of National Security Affairs

 Glasgow Hall, Room 302

-Associate ProfessorExpertise: Middle East, Refugees, Islam, Social Welfare
+ProfessorExpertise: Middle East, Refugees, Crowds, Social Welfare

+Baylouny’s recent work extends her emphasis on grassroots mobilizing into diverse types of mass mobilizing, including crowds and interactions with security forces.
+She continues to examine the dynamics of blame, scapegoating, and diverse grievances on mobilizing.
 Baylouny has been the recipient of numerous fellowships and awards—Fulbright, the Social Science Research Council, and the Mellon Foundation, among others.
 Before entering academia, she was spokesperson on discrimination and human rights for a national Arab American organization.
 Baylouny speaks Arabic (classical and Levantine dialects), Italian, French, and some Spanish.

 Comparative Politics of the Middle East